What is Return on Capital Employed?

 The returns on capital employed for Apple Inc. for 2016 and 2017 are as follows:

 - ROCE in 2017: 64,089,000,000 / 274,505,000,000 = 0.23 = 23%

 - ROCE in 2016: 61,372,000,000 / 242,680,000,000 = 0.25 = 25%

 Download the Free Template

 Enter your name and email in the form below and download the free template now!

 Interpretation of Return on Capital Employed

-The return on capital employed shows how much operating income is generated for each dollar invested in capital.
-A higher ROCE is always more favorable as it implies that more profits are generated per dollar of capital employed.
+The return on capital employed shows how much operating income is generated for each dollar of capital invested.
+A higher ROCE is always more favorable, as it indicates that more profits are generated per dollar of capital employed.
 However, as with any other financial ratios, calculating just the ROCE of a company is not enough.
-Other profitability ratios such as return on assets, return on invested capital, and return on equity should be used in conjunction with ROCE to determine whether a company is truly profitable or not.
+Other profitability ratios such as return on assets, return on invested capital, and return on equity should be used in conjunction with ROCE to determine whether a company is likely a good investment or not.

 Return on Capital Employed Comparisons

 When comparing ROCE among companies, there are key things to keep in mind: